How we use your cookies

 Storage: Dehumidifiers

-Using a dehumidifier is the best way to keep the air humidity under control.
+Using a dehumidifier is the best way to keep the air humidity under control and keep away mold on shoes.
 You don’t have to splurge on an expensive electric or battery powered one.
 A simple moisture absorbent dehumidifier box, typically found at the supermarket and available from a multitude of brands, works well.

 These use desiccant materials that will effectively absorb water and are good enough for your closet since it is a small and compact space.
 Just make sure to follow the package instructions, empty the water when it fills and replace the tab or gel once it has completely dissolved.